 \section{Abstract}

-Making use of the theory of noncommutative motives we characterize the cyclotomic trace map as the unique {\em multiplicative} natural transformation from algebraic $K$-theory to topological Hochschild homology.
+Making use of the theory of noncommutative motives, we characterize the topological Dennis trace map as the unique {\em multiplicative} natural transformation from algebraic $K$-theory to topological Hochschild homology ($THH$) and the cyclotomic trace map as the unique multiplicative lift through topological cyclic homology ($TC$).
 Moreover, we prove that the space of all multiplicative structures on algebraic $K$-theory is contractible.

-We also show that the algebraic $K$-theory functor is lax symmetric monoidal (which implies that $E_n$-ring spectra give rise to $E_{n-1}$ ring algebraic $K$-theory spectra).
-Along the way, we develop a ``multiplicative Morita theory'', which is of independent interest, establishing a symmetric monoidal equivalence between the $\i$-category of small idempotent-complete stable $\i$-categories and the Morita localization of the $\i$-category of spectral categories.
+We also show that the algebraic $K$-theory functor from small stable $\i$-categories to spectra is lax symmetric monoidal, which in particular implies that $E_n$ ring spectra give rise to $E_{n-1}$ ring algebraic $K$-theory spectra.
+Along the way, we develop a ``multiplicative Morita theory'', establishing a symmetric monoidal equivalence between the $\i$-category of small idempotent-complete stable $\i$-categories and the Morita localization of the $\i$-category of spectral categories.